An online learning approach to dynamic pricing and capacity sizing in service systems: GOLiQ for the Queue

 \item[$(iii)$] As a consequence of $(i)$ and $(ii)$, the regret for Algorithm \ref{alg: direct}

 \end{enumerate} \end{theorem} \begin{remark}[On the logarithmic regret bound \eqref{eq:constantK}] Below we provide some additional discussions on the regret bound \eqref{eq:constantK}: \begin{enumerate} \item[$(i)$] {\bf On the constant $K_{\text{alg}}$.} The explicit expression for the constant $K_{\text{alg}}$, although complicated, is given by \eqref{eq: K_alg}.
 It involves error bound corresponding to the transient behavior of the queueing system, the bias and variance of the gradient estimator, moment bounds on the queue length and other model parameters.
-One can verify that $K_{\text{alg}}$ is increasing in the convergence rate coefficient $\gamma$ and in the moment bounds of the queue length $M$.
-In Section \ref{sec: num}, we conduct numerical experiments to test how $K_{\text{alg}}$ depends on model parameters.
-Explicit formulas for parameters $D_k$ and $K_3$ are given in \eqref{eq: Dk direct}and \eqref{eq: K_3}.
+One can verify that $K_{\text{alg}}$ is decreasing in the convergence rate coefficient $\gamma$ and increasing in the moment bounds of the queue length $M$.